adeptex/SLAE/Assignment-1/README.md

 5. dup2
 6. execve

 Going over the steps, first we create a socket file descriptor with the socket() system call.
-Then we enable any options we sit fit (if any) with setsockopt(), bind the socket descriptor to a port with the bind(), and begin listening with the listen() call.
+Then we enable any options we see fit (if any) with setsockopt(), bind the socket descriptor to a port with the bind(), and begin listening with the listen() call.
 Once the socket is ready to receive incomming connections, with the dup() system call we remap the stdin, stdout and stderr streams to socket descriptor we created, and execute /bin/sh with the execve() system call.
 The effect produced within the context of this program, is that i/o interaction is passed to the socket, which effectively allows a remote computer to connect, send system commands and receive their output via the socket.

 All system calls, parameter structures, values, etc. used in the NASM code were looked up in the Linux **man** pages and the following libraries: